New chiropractor business in Danville

 The 2010 Danville High School graduate said spending time as an 8-year-old job shadowing his cousin, Dr. Jamie Leigh, a chiropractor in Muncy, set him on a path of learning how to ease people’s pain.

-"I had health issues as a child and been adjusted before.
-When I did the job shadow it was pretty neat to see people get better, and I always wanted to physically work with people," said Laubach who earlier this year opened a new chiropractic office at 706 Bloom St. in Danville.
-"If you have a spinal cord, you should see a chiropractor."
+“I had health issues as a child and been adjusted before.
+When I did the job shadow it was pretty neat to see people get better, and I always wanted to physically work with people,” said Laubach who earlier this year opened a new chiropractic office, Danville Chiropractic Center at 706 Bloom St. in Danville.
+“If you have a spinal cord, you should see a chiropractor.”

-Danville Area Chiropractic Center is open, by appointment only, from 8 a.m. to 6 p.m.
-Monday, Thursday and Saturday.

-Laubach is leasing the office from Dr. David Gronsky, the town chiropractor who retired about five years ago.

 Laubach said it was his goal to practice in his hometown.